WYixu/WYixu.github.io/about.markdown

 permalink: /about/
 ---

 Hello!
-Here is Wang Yixu's Blog!
+Here is My Blog!

 Interested in semiconductor, programming(python, C++ and mathematica), photography and reading(fiction and philosophy)!
 So, if you want to share